 The site was not included in the Local Plan Preferred Options report in 2012, but was included in the Revised Development Strategy (RDS) that was consulted upon between June and July 2013.
 Little weight is attached to the 2012 Preferred Options as these have been superseded by the Council's preferred options in the 2013 Revised Development Strategy (RDS) and have not therefore been carried forward.
-Significant weight cannot be attached to the 2013 RDS since the outcomes of the consultation have yet to be assessed and taken forward in a draft Local Plan.
+Significant weight cannot be attached to the 2013 RDS.
 However, this does represent the Council's current preference for development based on the most up to date evidence base.
-The intention is that the public response to the RDS will inform the policies within the Draft Local Plan, which is scheduled for consideration by Full Council in April 2014.
+It is also of note that the application site has been included as an allocation in the Draft Local Plan that will be considered by Full Council on 23 April 2014.